Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: Introduction

 \subsection{Outline of the paper}

-Overall, in this paper, we explore how neuron populations implement an algebra of invariants for {\em communication}, {\em processing}, and {\em storage} of information.
+Overall, we explore how neuron populations can implement an algebra of invariants for communication, processing, and storage of information \emph{within the stated modeling assumptions}.

-An aim is to present the approach in an accessible way by initially considering the case of a classical simple neuron model with pseudo-static inputs, requiring only linear algebra and allowing easy geometric visualization.
-In \sectref{sect:subspace-operations}, we look at the algebra of subspaces and its basic operations.
-This algebra is scrutinized because it is helpful in its own right and hints at what to expect from a generalization to convex cones.
+We begin with a classical linear neuron model with pseudo-static inputs to build intuition using elementary linear algebra and geometric visualization.
+In \sectref{sect:subspace-operations} we develop the algebra of subspaces and its basic operations.
+This is helpful in its own right and provides a baseline for the cone generalization.

-Introducing a full-fledged mechanistic model of neurons and populations in \sectref{sect:mathematical-model} necessitates additional mathematical tools for handling time-variable signals. \sectref{sect:algebra-of-cones} generalizes the algebra of subspaces to convex cones, capitalizing on the non-negativity of synaptic weights.
-The following section, \sectref{sect:neuronal-implementation}, concretely illustrates the capability of neuron populations to implement basic algebraic operations, composite operations, conditionals, and memory operations.
+Introducing a mechanistically motivated neuron model in \sectref{sect:mathematical-model} requires tools for time-variable signals.
+In \sectref{sect:algebra-of-cones}, which is the mathematical core of the paper, we generalize the algebra of subspaces to convex cones, leveraging positivity constraints on effective synaptic mixing. \sectref{sect:neuronal-implementation} illustrates how neuron populations can implement basic cone operations, composite operations, conditionals, and memory operations in this formalism.
+The section also illustrates recurrent processing with a population-level circuit between the red nucleus and spinal circuitry, consistent with experimental evidence for pathways in both directions, and shows how this circuit can be described using the cone algebra.

-Finally, we summarize the main results (\sectref{sect:results}), discuss related research and associated issues in cognitive science and artificial intelligence (\sectref{sect:discussion}), and conclude the paper (\sectref{sect:conclusions}).
-Most mathematical derivations are confined to sections marked with asterisks for enhanced readability.
-A cursory reading can bypass these sections without compromising the comprehension of the paper.
+We summarize the results in \sectref{sect:results}, discuss related research, limitations and extensions in \sectref{sect:discussion}, and conclude the paper in \sectref{sect:conclusions}.